DM872/dm872.github.io/_sheets/delcolgen.md

 known.
 The problem is to determine how to pack these $n$ items in bins of size $B$ so that the number of required bins is minimum.

-Formulate the problem using a compact formulation and an extended formulation.
-Solve the given example using the extended formulation and branch and price.
+Formulate the problem using a compact formulation and an extensive formulation.
+Solve the given example using the extensive formulation and branch and price.